vigetlabs/tailwindcss-plugins/README.md

 ## Usage

-Simply require the plugins or utilities in your `tailwindcss.config.js` file, and follow the usage instructions in each plugin's README.
+Simply require the plugins or utilities in your `tailwindcss.config.js` file, and follow the usage instructions in each plugin’s README.

 ```js
 // utilities